shapeintheglass/DanielleRandomizer/modinfo.md

 [size=4]G.O.T.S. (timed challenge mode)[/size]

+Note: This mode will have involve endgame spoilers for Prey.
+Recommended for people who have beaten the game at least once, so that they know where to go.

 Get Off The Station!
 The station's self-destruct sequence is activated as soon as Morgan wakes up in the neuromod division.
-Escape via the shuttle or Alex's escape pod before time runs out!
-The shuttle is easier to get to, but will have a shorter timer than the self-destruct.
+There are two options for leaving the station- the Shuttle and the Escape Pod.

 Quick guide on how to use either escape method: